Top 10 Expense Management software

 2014.
 SAP acquires travel and expense management service Concur

-SAP acquires Concur, the expense and travel management solution, for $8.3 billion.
-Concur has roughly 25 million users in over 150 countries.
-And in 2011 Concur acquired travel organizer TripIt back in 2011.
-With Concur in its clutches, SAP claimed it will now have 50 million cloud users.
-As part of the deal, Concur will help SAP develop context-aware mobile applications and SAP will start using Concur’s travel-and-expense management services.
-The acquisition is expected to close in the fourth quarter of this year or the first quarter of 2015.
+SAP has made a significant move by acquiring Concur, the expense and travel management solution, for a whopping $8.3 billion.
+Concur boasts an impressive user base of approximately 25 million individuals across more than 150 countries.
+Interestingly, in 2011, Concur itself acquired the travel organizer TripIt.
+This acquisition places SAP in control of Concur and allows them to claim ownership of 50 million cloud users.
+As part of this agreement, Concur will collaborate with SAP to develop mobile applications that are contextually aware, while SAP will begin utilizing Concur's travel and expense management services.
+The acquisition is projected to conclude either in the fourth quarter of this year or the first quarter of 2015.